inbravo/travel/september-2019/README.md

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20191002_125348.jpg)

-*	Batal is nothing but 2 makeshift huts, which are shops run by famous gaddi people of this region
+*	Batal is nothing but few makeshift huts, which are shops run by famous gaddi people of this region
 *	Gaddi people run these shops for around 4 months a year and they are the only source of survival on this route

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20191002_131348.jpg)